intershop/devenv-4-iom/README.md

 ### Support for External Mail-Server <!-- 94998 -->

 It's now possible to use an external mail-server instead of the integrated one.
-A set of new configuration variables was added, all starting with *SMTP_*.
+A set of new configuration variables was added, all beeing prefixed with *SMTP_*.
 The most important one is *SMTP_HOST*, as it decides whether the internal or an external mail-server will be used.

 The *devenv.project.properties* file, belonging to your project, has to be migrated according to the